mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-3.md

 }
 ```

-* It should have been an outright error in many other languages, as it is not possible to even access something which is not even defined yet But in JS, We know that in memory creation phase it assigns undefined and puts the content of function to function's memory.
-And in code execution phase, it executes whatever is asked.
-Here, as code execution goes line by line and not after compiling, it could only print undefined and nothing else.
-This phenomenon, is not an error.
-However, if we remove var x = 7; then it gives error.
-Uncaught ReferenceError: x is not defined

-* **Hoisting** is a concept which enables us to extract values of variables and functions even before initialising/assigning value without getting error and this is happening due to the 1st phase (memory creation phase) of the Execution Context.

-* So in previous lecture, we learnt that execution context gets created in two phase, so even before code execution, memory is created so in case of variable, it will be initialized as undefined while in case of function the whole function code is placed in the memory.
-Example:
+* In many other programming languages, this would result in an outright error because accessing something that is not yet defined is not allowed.
+However, in JavaScript, during the memory creation phase, variables declared with var are assigned undefined, and function declarations are stored in memory.
+During the code execution phase, JavaScript executes the code line by line.
+Since x was hoisted and initialized as undefined, it prints undefined instead of throwing an error.

+* However, if var x = 7; is removed, it results in 'Uncaught ReferenceError: x is not defined.'

 ```js
 getName(); // Namaste JavaScript